NoxVentura/NoxVentura/README.md

 ## About Me

-Hi, I'm TehFynlNyt, 18 years old and currently residing in Singapore.
-I'm (quite) fluent in JavaScript and Python.
-I had a brief taste in C# and Java, though I've never programmed anything else with them.
-I'm the creator of the Isogram programming language.
+I'm TehFynlNyt, also known as Noxygen, and welcome to my Github profile.
+I love working with JavaScript projects and know a little bit about Python and C# though I never published anything else with them.

+I created the [Trinity Programming Language](https://github.com/TehFynlNyt/trinity-lang) since 2020 and I've since been updating the grammar, documentation and spec for it.

 I enjoy reading e-books (sometimes fan-fiction) and writing my own stories, mainly science fantasy and dystopia.
 I am also fond of learning about new programming languages, many of which I adopted in mine (see below).